oodgaard/Model/readme.markdown

     <?php

     namespace Repository;
-    use Habitat\Repository;
+    use Model\Repository;

     class Content extends Repository
     {

     }

 You are free to define your own base class for abstracted functionality and your own method definitions.
-By extending the base `\Habitat\Repository`, you have access to caching methods which make caching easier than managing your own drivers.
+By extending the base `\Model\Repository`, you have access to caching methods which make caching easier than managing your own drivers.
 However, if you use MongoDB, you may not have to cache at all.

 Easing the Mapping of Data
 --------------------------